ethereum-optimism/optimism-tutorial/hardhat/README.md

 5. Log out and log back in to refresh the group information.

-### Start an Optimstic Ethereum Server
+### Start an Optimistic Ethereum Server

-This process downloads, compiles, and builds an Optimstic Ethereum network.
+This process downloads, compiles, and builds an Optimistic Ethereum network.
 Note that it takes a long time.

 ```sh
 git clone https://github.com/ethereum-optimism/optimism.git